TheQuinbox/quinread/docs/readme.md

 ## Changelog.

+### 0.25.

+* You're no longer focused on the OK button by default in the preferences dialog.

 ### 0.24.

 * With certain EPub books (such as those from ZLib.org), chapters would sometimes show up twice.
 This has now been fixed.